Half Marathon Training: What Is Zone 4 / Threshold?

 Effort: Very hard

-Use: Speed sharpening, anaerobic capacity
+Use: Speed sharpening, aerobic capacity

 Check out: Running: What Is Zone 5 / VO2 Max?